twilio/twilio-cli/README.md

 The CLI will attempt to load credentials in the following order of priority:

-1. From the project specified with the `-p` parameter.
+1. From the project specified with the `-p` parameter
-1. From the default project, if it exists.
+1. From environment variables, if set
-1. From environment variables.
+1. From the default project, if it exists

 ### Step 2 - Explore